TIBCOSoftware/TIBCO-Messaging/eftl/samples/python/readme.txt

 /*
- * Copyright 2013-2021 TIBCO Software Inc.
+ * Copyright 2013-2021 Cloud Software Group Inc.
  * All Rights Reserved.
 Confidential and Proprietary.
- * For more information, please contact:
- * TIBCO Software Inc., Palo Alto, California, USA
  */

  This directory contains python client samples for TIBCO eFTL.